yo252yo/centristsimulator/readme.txt

-Launch index.html with any web browser
+Launch index.html with any web browser.